zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 ### footerTemplate `String`

-The template for column's cell in footer item.
+The template which is used to render the footer table cell for the column.The fields which can be used in the template are:

 #### Example
     <kendo:grid-column footerTemplate="footerTemplate">